About Divergence.

 04 - Sources

 We pull from every outlet below, refreshing every 30 minutes.
-Bias labels are rough classifications based on widely-cited media bias research - they're meant to give you context for the coverage spectrum, not to judge individual articles.
+Bias labels are rough classifications based on widely-cited media research - they are context for the coverage spectrum, not judgments on individual articles.

 Left